-- Individuals with risk factors for chlamydia infections: sexual contact with chlamydia infected person(s), new sexual partner or more than 2 sexual partners in preceding year, previous STI, vulnerable populations (e.g., IDU, incarcerated individuals, exchange of goods/money for sex, street involved youth, etc.). - All sexually active persons under 25 years of age, at least annually. - All pregnant women.
-See Alberta Prenatal Screening Guidelines for Select Communicable Diseases. - Women prior to insertion of an IUD, a therapeutic abortion, or a dilation and curettage (D & C). - Victims of sexual assault.
+- Individuals with risk factors for chlamydia infections: - sexual contact with chlamydia infected person(s), - new sexual partner or more than two sexual partners in preceding year, - previous STI, and - vulnerable populations (e.g., IDU, incarcerated individuals, those who exchange goods/money for sex, and street involved youth). - All sexually active persons under 25 years of age, at least annually. - All pregnant women.
+See Alberta Prenatal Screening Guidelines for Select Communicable Diseases. - Women prior to insertion of an IUD, a therapeutic abortion, or a dilation and curettage. - Victims of sexual assault.